 The British car maker — known for giving James Bond his wheels since Goldfinger —announced Wednesday that it will partner with wealthy Argentine developers on a 66-story condo tower called the Aston Martin Residences at the mouth of the Miami River in downtown Miami.
 The licensing deal marks the auto company’s first venture into real estate.
 A team from Aston Martin will design the building’s common areas and amenities, including lobbies, fitness centers and a spa.

 “It’s not a brand-slapping exercise,” said Katia Bassi, a vice president at Aston Martin.
-The company wants to make its mark “in all the [cities] where it’s important to be, and Miami is one of those,” she said.
+The company wants to make its mark “in all the

 A strong dollar and weak global economy have starved the region of foreign buyers.